Ten people dead and more injured after bus crash in Australia

 Police said 11 more people were injured in the accident

-Ten people are dead and many more injured in a bus crash in New South Wales, Australia.
+Ten people are dead and many more injured after a bus carrying guests returning from a wedding crashed in New South Wales, Australia.

+Emergency services were called to Wine Country Drive, in the Hunter Valley, near the town of Greta at 11.30pm after reports a bus had rolled over.

-Police said 11 more people were injured in the accident and were taken to area hospitals by helicopter and by road.
+The New South Wales Police (NSW) said 11 more people were injured in the accident and were taken to area hospitals by helicopter and by road.
 A further 18 passengers were uninjured.

 The passengers had reportedly attended a wedding at a nearby winery before the crash.

 One man who had attended the celebration told local media: “It was a nice day, a pretty good wedding... fairytale stuff really... and we got the news that there had been a crash, and we all started panicking.”

-Police said they had responded to reports that a bus had rolled over.
+The driver, a 58-year-old man, was taken to hospital under police guard for mandatory testing and assessment, police said.

 Conditions on the road were reportedly foggy at the time, with visibility reduced to about 100 metres.

-The driver, a 58-year-old man, was taken to hospital under police guard for mandatory testing and assessment, police said.

-The accident happened just after 11:30pm in the town of Greta.
+The NSW police statement added that a “large-scale emergency response” had commenced and included “officers from Hunter Valley Police District, Police Rescue, Traffic and Highway Patrol, NSW Ambulance paramedics, NSW Fire and Rescue, NSW Rural Fire Service, and various helicopters for hospital transports.”

 Police said that they have established a crime scene at the site and have started an investigation into the cause of the crash.

 Australia media reported that it was a wedding bus.
 Jay Suvaal, the mayor of nearby Cessnock, said the crash was “truly horrific.”